Zero Trust Security

 Why is Zero Trust Important?

 While it’s great the pandemic accelerated many organisations digital transformation, it meanwhile resulted in increased cybercrime.
-Thus, since the pandemic began, cyber-attacks have risen by 400%.
+Thus, since 2020, cyber-attacks have risen by 400%.
 Utilising Zero Trust security is advantageous in reducing the pressure on system and organisation controls (SOCs) and incident response by removing most malware before it can infect the device.
 This ensures fewer alerts, less device remediation and amplified user productivity, all while saving you the time and money that would have otherwise been spent on detection and response.

 • “We’re seeing a definite shift to Zero Trust.
 During the process of becoming ISO27001 accredited, we have rebuilt and reassessed our network and connected apps from the ground up with a Zero Trust mindset, rather than trying to bolt on Zero Trust.
 And with the prevalence of attacks in recent times not only externally but also internally, Zero Trust I feel will become the new security standard.”